phpzio/translatepress/readme.txt

 TranslatePress will have little impact on your site speed.
 For more details see [Top WordPress Translation Plugins Compared Based on Page Load Time](https://translatepress.com/top-wordpress-translation-plugins-compared-based-on-page-load-time/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree)

+= Does it work with WooCommerce? =

+Yes, TranslatePress works out of the box with WooCommerce.
+You can use it to [translate WooCommerce products](https://translatepress.com/translate-woocommerce-products-translatepress/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree) and build a multilingual store.

 = Where can I find out more information? =

 For more information please check out [TranslatePress - Multilingual plugin documentation](https://translatepress.com/docs/translatepress/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree).